felicianoi9/searc-cep/README.md

 # THE ADDRESS SEARCH BY CEP

-This mini project get a address in Brazil to the using a valid CPF.
+This mini project obtains the address in Brazil by informing a valid zip code.

 ## API'S USEDS